The deltoid muscle is one of the troublemakers when it comes to shoulder pain.

 More often other shoulder muscles are the main troublemakers.

-If you have a very tight deltoid or one that contains tender or trigger points, you may be confronted with some difficulties in your activities of daily living.
+If you have a very tight deltoid or one that harbors tender or trigger points, you may be confronted with some difficulties in your activities of daily living.

 Combing your hair, reaching to your mouth or lifting your arm may become very painful if trigger or tender points are present.

-Even a lack of strength in the affected shoulder and arm is a common thing when you have tender or trigger points in this muscle.
+Even a lack of strength in the affected shoulder and arm is a common symptom when you have tender or trigger points in this muscle.